Prasiddhi16/Artha-AI/README.md

 ## Usage
  - Sign up and securely log in.

- -Add income and expense records manually or via receipt scanning.
+ - Add income and expense records manually or via receipt scanning.

- -Set budgets and financial goals.
+ - Set budgets and financial goals.

- -View personalized AI insights and predictive alerts.
+ - View personalized AI insights and predictive alerts.

  -Explore dashboards for trends, reports, and recommendations.